MatthewAlexOBrien/All-The-News/README.md

 ***1C.
 Sentiment Analysis***

-> Sentiment Analysis is well estblished in the world of NLP.
-We start by looking at two of the most common measures of sentiment.
+> We start by looking at three well established measures of sentiment.
+All measures of sentiment are standardized for comparabi
 > *   VADER (Valence Aware Dictionary and sEntiment Reasoner https://ojs.aaai.org/index.php/ICWSM/article/view/14550)
 > *   AFINN (AFINN lexicon https://arxiv.org/abs/1103.2903).
 > *   STANZA We also include the sentiment alayzer from the STANZA pipeline (https://stanfordnlp.github.io/stanza/sentiment.html)
-> All measures of sentiment are standardized for comparability.